All Episodes

 The latest one is about Bannon without a shred of evidence, by the way.

-And that's uh Congressman Keith Ellison running for DNC chair.
+And that's Congressman Keith Ellison running for DNC chair.

-Yet the Islamic Society in North America is actually admitted it's ties to Hamas, according to a piece that I saw in Front Page Magazine today.
+Now, he once spoke at the convention of the Islamic Society in North America, yet the Islamic Society in North America has actually admitted its ties to Hamas, according to a piece that I saw in Front Page magazine today.

-And then, of course, Hamas in their charter vows to destroy Israel.
+And of course, Hamas in their charter vows to destroy Israel.

 Well, I don't see any criticism against the DNC picking Keith Ellison.